bebrown21/mean-course/README.md

 # MeanCourse

 ## Development server
+1.)
 After installing all your npm dependencies with `npm install` (ensure you're using an updated version of node):

+2.)
 Run `ng serve` for a client dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run start:server` for the backend server.
+3.)
+In a separate terminal, run `npm run start:server` for the backend server.

 ## Build